Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 • Keeping accurate records so the business can claim tax relief on expenses, and operate as efficiently as possible

 There are certain Self Assessment deadlines you need to be aware of throughout the year.
 Missing deadlines can result in late penalties, interest and charges, so it’s best avoided!
+You’ll still need to submit your return by the deadline, even if you make a loss.
 Here are the key dates, actions, and payment deadlines to know about:

 Deadline Action